-As part of UpKeep, our new feature to keep our NWG Manage customers' devices on the latest stable version, we reviewed the latest Palo Alto releases and recommend the upgrades detailed below.
+As part of UpKeep, our feature to keep our NWG Manage customers' devices on the latest stable version, we reviewed the latest Palo Alto releases and recommend the upgrades detailed below.

 Why Are You Sharing This Information?